uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 This is easy to implement and results in every chunk being contextually enriched.

-However, the problem with this approach is that this will increase the size of all the chunks and also add a lot of noise to the chunks.
+However, the problem with this approach is that this will increase the size of all the chunks and also add a lot of noise.
 If you embed the combined text (chunk + summary), the embedding will more likely reflect the general document summary than the specific content of the chunk.
 You are essentially repeating broad context across the entire embedding space.

 With the above approach, every chunk— whether it's about quarterly revenue, hiring plans, or something else entirely—will contain the phrase "This document is the SEC filing on Example Corp's performance in Q2 2023".
 While this helps ensure that a search for Example Corp and Q2 2023 won't miss the relevant chunks, it can also cause irrelevant matches.

-Consider an example scenario where you are searching for "Example Corp's executive bonuses".
+Consider an example scenario where you are searching for "Example Corp's executive bonuses in Q2 2023".
 The most relevant chunk will probably the one that explicitly mentions those bonuses.
 However, because every chunk contains the same general document summary, chunks about unrelated topics may score highly simply because of the generic context.